chiminey/chiminey/docs/smartconnector.rst

 Stage
 """""

 A **stage** is a unit of computation within Chiminey.
-Therefore, a smart connector is composed stages, each stage  with  a unique functionality.
-The Chiminey server expects each stage to have  the following elements:
+Each stage hast at least the following elements:

     - **validation:**
         Before the execution of a smart connector starts, the Chiminey server checks whether the constraints of all stages of the smart connector are met.
 This is done by invoking  ``input_valid(self, ...)`` method of each stage of the smart connector.

     - **pre-condition:**
-        The Chiminey server uses  pre-conditions to determine the stage that should be  executed next.
-The Chiminey server invokes the  method ``is_triggerred(self, ...)`` in order to check whether the  pre-condition  of a particulat stage is met.
+        The Chiminey platform uses  pre-conditions to determine the stage that should be  executed next.
+The Chiminey platform invokes the  method ``is_triggerred(self, ...)`` in order to check whether the  pre-condition  of a particular stage is met.

     - **action:**
         This is the main functionality of a stage.
 Such functionality includes creating virtual machines, waiting for computations to complete, and the like.
-Once the Chiminey server determines the next stage to execute, the server executes the stage via  the ``process(self, ...)`` method.
+Once the Chiminey platform determines the next stage to execute, the server executes the stage via  the ``process(self, ...)`` method.

     - **post-condition:**
         This is where the  new state of the smart connector job is written to a persistent storage upon the successful completion of  a stage execution.
 During the execution of a stage, the state of a smart connector job changes.
 This change is saved via the ``output(self, ...)`` method.

-Creating a smart connector
+The relationship between smart connectors and stages
-""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

-Any smart connector is composed of at least the following predefined stages:
+A smart connector is composed of stages, each stage  with  a unique functionality.
-*parent, configure, create, bootstrap, schedule, execute, wait, transform, converge* and *destroy* (predefined stages are located at ``chiminey/corestages``).
+Following are the predefined stages that make up a smart connector (the predefined stages are located at ``chiminey/corestages``):

     - **parent:**
         Provides a handle to which all stages are within a smart connector are attached when a smart connector is registered within Chiminey.
 Contains methods that are needed by two or more stages.